Title-1

 Wisconsin’s Four-Layer G/T Legal Framework: Statute, Rule, Enforcement, and Definitions

-Establish a written plan for the G/T program and designate a coordinator.
-Identify pupils in kindergarten through grade 12 in five domains (general intellectual, specific academic, leadership, creativity, visual and performing arts).
-A pupil may be identified in one or more categories.
-The identification process must result in a pupil profile based on multiple measures.
-Tools must be appropriate for the specific purpose.
-The process and tools must be responsive to economic conditions, race, gender, culture, native language, developmental differences, and identified disabilities.
-Provide access without charge for tuition.
-Provide an opportunity for parental participation in identification and programming.
-Mandatory: Seven Specific Requirements
+Required of every district board: establish a written plan for the G/T program; designate a coordinator; identify pupils K-12 in five domains; pupil profile based on multiple measures; tools appropriate for the specific purpose; process and tools responsive to economic conditions, race, gender, culture, native language, developmental differences, and identified disabilities; access without charge for tuition; opportunity for parental participation in identification and programming.

 Identify K-12 Across Five Domains Using a Multi-Measure Pupil Profile Responsive to Every Student